 Not a member but want to buy a copy?
 You'll need to create a free My APA account to purchase.
 Create account

-This article explores how communities can better address the use of water through local regulations.
+This issue of Zoning Practice explores how communities can better address the use of water through local regulations.
 It briefly explores how water use can be influenced by pricing and then looks at the range of regulations, particularly in the areas of lot design and landscaping, available at the local level to encourage and require water conservation.

 About the Author

 Elizabeth has 26 years of experience preparing zoning codes for communities across the country, including traditional and FBC/hybrid codes, subdivision regulations, and sustainability standards.
 Lately, she spends a lot of making sign codes Reed compliant.
 Prior to founding Community ReCode, Elizabeth was the planning director for a corporate consulting group, practiced law, and worked at a well-regarded boutique planning firm.
 Ms. Garvin is an advisory board member for the Rocky Mountain Land Use Institute and is a frequent speaker and author on planning and regulatory topics, including the July 2019 APA Zoning Practice article: A Framework for Promoting Equity Through Zoning.